deepsense-ai/mrunner/README.md

 in code)
 - [ ]  generalize support for kubernetes
       - [ ]  generate kubernetes context based on mrunner remote context
+- [ ] add information how to define manually kubernetes clusters and contexts.
+- [ ]  how to download data from volume in a convenient way
+- [ ]  how to extend volume
+- [ ]  how to backup/restore volume